ryan-zaatari/CreditCardRisk/index.md

 ## Classification Models

 ### Neural Network
-The first model we will use to analyze loan applicants is a Neural Network.
-We chose a neural network to be one of our models due to the many avaialable pre-existing archiechtures there are for binary classification.
-Our training data will be 80% of our initial dataset, and the dataset we will be working with will consist of enough features to retain 85% of the initial variance.
-Before analyze the results of this model, we have to address the fact that our training data is imbalanced.
-If not, our model can always predict a person is not a risk and be correct ~90% of the time.
+We chose a Neural Network for its proficiency in binary classification.
+We trained on 80% of our initial dataset, balancing it to address the skew towards non-risk applicants, and ensuring that it has enough features to retain 85% of the initial variance.
+We ensured that the dataset was balanced in order to ensure that our model doesn't always predict a person to not be a risk and be correct more than ~90% of the time.
 The following is our initial training data.

 ![Alt text](<Imbalanced Data.png>)